huozhi/tshint/README.md

 # tshint

-### Brief

-tshint is a super simple and lightweight zero-config linter for typescript projects.
+> super simple and lightweight zero-config linter for ts and js projects.

-It's based
+### Intro

+tshint is a zero-config linter based on eslint, with all the recommended rules built inside.
+By default, the base presets include

 - `eslint:recommended`
 - `@typescript-eslint/recommended`
 - `@typescript-eslint/recommended-requiring-type-checking`

-Without any styling related rules.

 ### Install